chrisdone/emacs-config/README.md

 ### Weird stuff you might want to disable

-You might want to comment out the following things in init.el
+You might want to comment out the following things in [init.el](https://github.com/chrisdone/chrisdone-emacs/blob/master/init.el).

 God-mode is a modal input mode for Emacs like Vim: